Hunt on for gunman who killed 2 in wave of 7-Eleven holdups | Times Leader

 About 40 minutes later, a 7-Eleven employee in Brea was shot and killed, Brea Police Capt.
 Phil Rodriguez said.

+that his son, known as Matt, had been working an overnight shift alone.

+“I am so angry at this,” Jim Hirsch told the TV station “I never thought all the commotion in the world right now would affect me but it’s under my roof.”

-Less than an hour later, officers in neighboring La Habra were sent to a reported robbery at a 7-Eleven.
+Less than an hour after Matthew Hirsch was shot, officers in neighboring La Habra were sent to a reported robbery at a 7-Eleven.
 They discovered two gunshot victims around 4:55 a.m., according to Sgt.
 Sumner Bohee.
+Both were in stable condition on Monday.